 Vice President, Engineering and Construction

-She holds a bachelor's degree in electrical engineering from the University of Kentucky, and she has served as Chairman of the Kentucky River Authority.
+She holds a bachelor's degree in civil engineering from the University of Kentucky, and she has served as Chairman of the Kentucky River Authority.

 Vice President, Environmental Affairs

 Jerry Purvis oversees air quality, natural resources and production labs, as well as environmental compliance for EKPC.
 He is responsible for ensuring that EKPC’s generating and transmission assets meet all state and federal regulatory standards under the National Environmental Policy Act and Environmental Protection Agency compliance standards for air, water, waste and oil.